quii/learn-go-with-tests/websockets.md

 }
 ```

-To accept a WebSocket connection we `Upgrade` it.
+To accept a WebSocket connection we `Upgrade` the request.
 If you now re-run the test you should move on to the next error.

 ```
 === RUN   TestGame/when_we_get_a_message_over_a_websocket_it_is_a_winner_of_a_game